-Sheldon Fisher, Commissioner of the Department of Administration, hereby adopts, pursuant to authority under AS 39.30-090-098, the AlaskaCare Employee Health Plan dated January 1, 2017 ("plan"), as the official plan document governing the benefits contained therein.
-The plan is effective upon adoption and applies to claims submitted for payment with dates of service on or after the date indicated below.
+Leslie Ridle, Commissioner of the Department of Administration, hereby adopts, pursuant to authority under AS 39.30.090-098, the AlaskaCare Employee Health Plan dated January 1, 2018 ("plan"), as the official plan document governing the benefits contained therein.
+The plan is effective January 1, 2018 and applies to claims submitted for payment with dates of service on or after the effective date.
 All prior plan booklets, documents and related amendments are hereby repealed in their entirety.